vgiles/acmc21-website/static/proceedings/proceedings-print.md

 of utilizing such technology for the design of other augmented multi-sensory experiences for relevant communities.

-# Multichannel Monophonic Spatial Application
+# Jesse Austin-Stewart: Multichannel Monophonic Spatial Application

-### Jesse Austin-Stewart

 ## Abstract
 Exploring space within sound works has led to the creation of many varied spatial loudspeaker systems.
 The technology needed to create these systems is often beyond the means of individuals to recreate in their personal home or studio environment.
 To combat this, there have been a variety of applications designed to allow individuals to compose spatially for these systems in their own home by allowing them to listen to a simulation (often in stereo) of how their work would sound over a particular loudspeaker system.
 These applications are often designed, with particular systems in mind or at least place the listener in a fixed listening position.
 These applications don’t give the listener/composer the opportunity to simulate novel loudspeaker systems.

 This paper will review some of the applications designed to allow listeners/composers to simulate various loudspeaker arrays and will also introduce a new application designed by the author that allows for the simulation of novel 2-dimensional loudspeaker systems of up to 64 loudspeakers from various listening positions.
 In designing an application to simulate novel loudspeaker configurations, composition for novel non-traditional loudspeaker systems becomes much more accessible.
 The newly designed application also makes for simpler engagement with particular spatial composition approaches for those who are hard of hearing.

-# Time Scale Modulation in Electroacoustic Mridangam Performance.
+# Adrian Sherriff: Time Scale Modulation in Electroacoustic Mridangam Performance.

-### Adrian Sherriff

 ## Abstract